mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 #### Data Preparator Container

+Navigate to the `Containers` tab at the top, and click on the `Register a new container` button.

 In this tutorial, for the Data Preparator container, the registration should include:

 - The URL to the hosted container configuration file, which is: